The four-year accredited Shiatsu therapist diploma course

 The course that begin in the fall is referred to as the B-course.

 Diploma course times are from 10.00 to approximately 17.30 and begin with Do-In.
-On Monday evenings, the school is open for practicing by students of all levels.
+On Monday evenings, the school is open for practicing by students of all levels and is without costs.
 The evenings are organised by the school.

 The curriculum of Classical Shiatsu Therapy consists of a four year higher vocational training that aims to educate students to practice the profession of Shiatsu therapist.
 A fully fledged Shiatsu therapist meets the requirements formulated in the text describing the Professional competences .
 These competences are developed in the course of four years, following an intensive curriculum consisting of both theoretical insights and practical applications. (sse below).